 Bonus for me!
 And you!

-The great thing is that everything sits in a pot and simmers until the beans are soft and creamy, and all those amazing flavors mingle and develop.
+The great thing about red beans and rice is that your beans and other ingredients sit in a pot and simmers until the beans are soft and creamy, and all those amazing flavors mingle and develop.

 There is hardly any work for you.
 Isn't that great?
 I'll take an EASY recipe any day of the week.